lobosan/vscode-remote-lamp/README.md

 > If you want to install more extension, just update `./bin/webserver/Dockerfile`.
 > You have to rebuild the docker image and restart the docker containers.

-## phpMyAdmin
+## PhpMyAdmin

-phpMyAdmin is configured to run on port 8080.
-Use following default credentials.
+PhpMyAdmin is configured to run on port 8080.
+Use the following default credentials.

 http://localhost:8080/
 username: root